 Safeguarding

-At Settrington School, our Designated safeguarding Lead is Mari Palmer
+At Settrington School, our Designated safeguarding Lead is Caryl Shephard.

-Our Deputy Designated Safeguarding Lead is Caryl Shephard
+Our Deputy Designated Safeguarding Lead is Kate Hind.

 Settrington C.E Primary School is committed to ensuring the welfare and safety of all children in school and expects all staff and volunteers to share this commitment.
 We follow the North Yorkshire Safeguarding Children Partnership procedures.
 Every person who works with our children understands their responsibility in keeping children safe and should be confident in how they will do that.